rnascunha/esp-components/README.md

 # ESP-Components

 This is a collection of ESP32 components implemented in C++20.
-Some are just wrappers of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) provide by Espressif, others are more complex implementations aiming a more _friendly way_/_less error prone_ use.
+Some are just wrappers of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) provide by Espressif, others are more complex implementations aiming a more _friendly_ / _less error prone_ use.

 All components are provided at `components` directory.
 At `examples` you can see some examples of how to use this libraries.
 Some other facility scripts can be found at `scripts` directory.